EegiiSte/FoodRev/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-Explore the captivating world of Mongolian culture, tradition, and history with FoodRev, your gateway to this rich heritage.
-We're excited to introduce four key microservices that will elevate your developer experience.
+Foodrev: Explore tasty reviews, share your thoughts, and connect with foodies.
+It's your flavorful space for easy, fun, and delicious discussions!

 ## 🔗 [**FoodRev Web**](https://foodrev-crud.web.app) : ( https://foodrev-crud.web.app/ )